SubsonicPepe/Pepix/Trust_Playbook.md

 - All Pepix inscriptions originate **only** from the official Creator Wallet:  PiZntAfTuqPEiBgovFtPJQrLZ9GTFi77xx

   - No side wallets, hidden mints, or off-chain asset generation will ever be used.
 - Collectors can independently verify **all provenance and history** on-chain by reviewing transactions tied to this wallet.
+- After the Advisory Council is elected, A new wallet will be made specifically to store the 50% earmarked sales for Pepix inscription fees.
+The Advisory Council (and any curious member really) will have read-only oversight to make sure funds are being allocated correctly.
+As the project grows, new trust measures will be implemented (ie. Multi-Sig wallets, Escrow contract, etc)

 ---